fireeye-ops/cache/resume.md

 #### Moderator/System Administrator - March 2008 -- present

 * I moderate(d) the KoRx game servers and KoR community and organize events.
-* I co-manage the server and am the primary contact for technical issues.
+* I co-manage and maintain wiki documentation for the server and am the primary contact for technical issues.

 ### [The Bike Project of Urbana-Champaign](http://thebikeproject.org) - Urbana, IL